 Brahe said his men and horses were in good condition so there was little chance of Burke catching up with them.
 Wills and King wanted to follow Brahe to the Darling but Burke took the fateful decision to head south-west to Mt Hopeless, 250km away in South Australia.
 Gregory used that police outpost on his 1858 journey from the Cooper to Adelaide but Burke forgot Gregory had eight men, 40 horses and plenty of supplies.
 King reburied the trunk to not arouse suspicions of the locals.
 He asked Burke if they should leave a new message on the tree.
 “No”, said Burke, “the word DIG serves our purpose as much as it served theirs.”

 As Burke set off, Brahe’s party were not in as good shape as he wrote.
 Two men died at Bulloo while Aboriginal tribes taunted them.
 Wright’s party were no better off.
 The waterholes which sustained Burke had dried up and his men got stuck at Rat Point while they searched in vain for water.
 One of his party died and the rest were ill.
 On April 29 Brahe and Wright hooked up by chance at Bulloo Lakes.
-The combined party had numerous invalids and as they were about to retreat Brahe suggested to Wright they should dash back to the Cooper to be sure.
+The combined party had numerous invalids and as they were about to retreat Brahe suggested to Wright they should dash back to the Cooper.
 On May 8 they reached the Dig Tree and convincing themselves they would find nothing they found the cache as they left it and assumed the footprints were Aboriginal.
 They did not notice a broken bottle, a rake leaning against the tree or a piece of leather cut from the stockade door.
 Inwardly relieved, they stayed just 15 minutes and headed south.

 Burke, Wills and King were initially optimistic as they broke into their new supplies.
 But they suffered a bitter blow when a camel fell into quicksand and died.
 They only had one beast left, showing signs of fatigue.
-They got hopelessly lost in the rivulets of the Cooper and the barrier of high sand ridges.
+They got lost in the rivulets of the Cooper and the barrier of high sand ridges.
 On the same day as Brahe and Wright’s return to the Dig Tree, Burke realised progress was impossible and they turned back to the Cooper.
 They had wasted two and a half weeks.
 They arrived back at the Dig Tree on May 30.

 With supplies dwindling they finally tried to live ‘like the blacks’ but the Yandruwandha were not around to show them how.
 They discovered a large patch of nardoo seeds which they pounded into flour.
 But the Yandruwandha destroyed thiaminase (which blocks Vitamin B absorption) by washing and cooking the nardoo.
 By not doing this Burke’s party suffered beri-beri which induced lassitude and caused difficulty walking.
 Wills weakened fast and on June 21 acknowledged in his diary he would die unless relief came.